Building A Semantic Web Of Content To Establish Deep Topical Authority

 Mapping Your Topical Universe: The Discovery Phase

 Before writing any content, you must identify the core topics and subtopics that define your specific niche.
-This discovery phase is about mapping out the entire universe of information that your brand needs to cover.
+This discovery phase involves auditing the entire landscape of information your brand must address to achieve topical exhaustiveness.
 Leaving gaps in your topic cluster can weaken the authority of your entire domain, as it suggests your knowledge is incomplete.
 Comprehensive coverage ensures that you're meeting all the possible needs of your audience.

 If a competitor covers a subtopic that you ignore, search engines may view them as the more reliable source for the broader category.
-You need to look at your niche from every angle to ensure your semantic web is airtight.
-This planning stage sets the path for all future content creation efforts.
 Using a strategic competitor gap analysis can help you quickly identify these missing pieces.

 Identifying Your Core Pillar and Sub-Topic Clusters